 The Moving Averages are one of the oldest indicators on the market.
 It is considered to have brought market players the most money in the history of trading.
 This is a trend indicator that works well in the situation of a good move on the market.

-Like many other indicators, the MAs were initially designed for the stock market but in the modern circumstances, they work equally well for the financial and even crypto markets.
+Like many other indicators, the MAs were initially designed for the stock market but in the modern circumstances, they work equally well for the financial markets.

 There are several ways of using the MAs: some traders add just one line to the chart, some prefer a combination of the MAs for a clearer result.

 This instrument is quite easy to use.
 If the price is higher than the MA, the trend is ascending, and we are watching out for the signals to buy.
 And if the prices are lower than the MA, the trend is descending, so we should look for the signals to sell only.

 In our strategy, we will use three MAs with different periods.
 One we will use for trend definition and the remaining three – for the entry and exit signals in the current trend.